 Is the bike course hilly?

 The course has only a few short and moderate hills.
 We still strongly recommend that you are familiar with your bike’s gearing to be prepared for the hills, wind and your energy level.

 Can I use a tandem or recumbent bike in the race?

-No. You may use any regular upright road, triathlon, hybrid or mountain bike.
+Yes, but only with a documented medical condition.
+Please contact us if you plan to use a tandem or recumbent bike.
+All other athletes may use use any regular upright road, triathlon, hybrid or mountain bike.
 A road or tri bike is much faster and saves a lot of energy.
 However, many first-time triathletes use a mountain bike because that is what is available to them.
 If you ride a mountain bike, we recommend you replace the knobby tires with smooth and skinnier tires (sometimes called slicks).

 Do I have to get my bike inspected?

 No, but we strongly urge you to be familiar with how to care for your bike or have it tuned up regularly.
 Many people experience technical problems on race day that could have been easily avoided.
 You are responsible for your bike’s safety and maintenance.
 Our partners at Gear West Bike & Triathlon offer a discounted “Pre-Race Tune-Up” to all registered Women’s Tri participants.